superlinear-ai/fod-bosa-accessibility-check-backend/docs/future_improvements.md

     - Train a model to detect interactive components

 - [ ] **Take into account the [ACT rules](https://act-rules.github.io/rules/afw4f7).** "This rule checks that the highest possible contrast of every text character with its background meets the minimal contrast requirement." – so we would need to compare the brightest and the darkest colours in the detected boxes, rather than the "most used".

+- [ ] **Sometimes, we're unsure about the language of a piece of text.** No language detection model is perfect.
+Especially for very short pieces of text, its results may be wrong.
+Possible solutions:
+  - If the certainty of the language detection model for a piece of text is low, we should return a warning instead of an error.
+  - If the language detection model finds two languages for a piece of text, we could tell the end user that we found two possible languages.
+If the defined language is one of those two detected languages, we should return a warning.
+If the defined language is not one of those two detected languages, we should return an error.

+- [ ] **Aggregate WCAG 3.1 results of multiple web pages of the same website.** Sometimes, a website has the same mistake against WCAG 3.1.1 and/or 3.1.2 on multiple pages.
+We could aggregate those mistakes if they're exactly the same.
+This improvement would only make sense if our tool is extended to support checking multiple web pages at once, which it currently does not.